neondatabase/website/content/docs/guides/aws-lambda.md

     ('Eve', 'eve@example.com');
 ```

-## Create Lambda function
+## Create a Lambda function

 Now, you will create the Lambda function using the Serverless Framework.

 1. Install the framework by running the following command: